Agricultural & Forestal District Advisory Commission

 - Be a channel for suggestions and advice to the Executive Director in administering the programs of the Area Agency on Aging.

 The Youth Commission is a 15-member Board, made up of equal representation from the County of Augusta and the Cities of Staunton and Waynesboro.
 One member from each locality shall be a youth member (those who have not reached their eighteenth birthday at time of appointment).
-The purpose of the Youth Commission is to ensure that the needs of area youth are adequately identified and addressed and to oversee the regional Office on Youth.
-The mission of the Office on Youth is to promote positive youth development and reduce juvenile delinquency through collaborating with community agencies and organizations and coordinating a variety of direct service programs targeting high-risk youth.
+The purpose of the Youth Commission is to provide positive youth development of the youth of the region and to insure the provision of comprehensive delinquency prevention through interaction, active involvement, and cooperation with the community, agency representatives, the public and local youth.